- Let’s add the proper endpoint to

 - When we visit the endpoint

-with an error message sayingFile not found.
+prd.m.rendering-api.interface.htbwe see a404with an error message sayingFile not found. - Using

-this time we can observe numerous endpoints with403
+ffufthis time we can observe numerous endpoints with403errors signifying that they are present.

 ffuf -u http://prd.m.rendering-api.interface.htb/FUZZ -X POST -w /usr/share/seclists/Discovery/Web-Content/raft-medium-directories-lowercase.txt -mc all -fc 404